fermyon/wasm-languages/about-examples.md

 Our canonical example is to build a simple web page that prints `Hello, World` in plain text.
 In order to serve it as a web page, we try to write the script using one of two tools:

-- [Spin](https://spin.fermyon.dev/), a framework for building WebAssembly-based web applications and microservices.
+- [Spin](https://spin.fermyon.dev/), is a framework for building WebAssembly-based web applications and microservices.
-- [Wagi](https://github.com/deislabs/wagi), used in older content from before Spin was released.
+- [Wagi](https://github.com/deislabs/wagi), is used in older content from before Spin was released.
 All Wagi applications run on Spin (though you must use a `spin.toml` instead of a `modules.toml`)

-For commandline examples, the example runs with [wasmtime](https://wasmtime.dev/), which is committed to implementing the WASI specification.
+For command line examples, the example runs with [wasmtime](https://wasmtime.dev/), which is committed to implementing the WASI specification.

 Other runtimes and execution environments are out of the scope of this documentation.
 However, you may find links to examples in the _Learn More_ section at the bottom of each language page